HangZheng98/HangZheng98.github.io/_pages/about.md

 - Enhance mainlobe while suppressing sidelobes in the beampattern by solving tensor beamformer weight optimization problems
 - Improve output signal-to-interference-plus-noise ratio (SINR) for *<font color=blue>strong anti-interference</font>*

-The algorithm for beamforming design and results are presented in our papers published on IEEE TSP and Radarconf.
+The algorithm for beamforming design and results are presented in our papers published on IEEE TSP.
 </div>
 </div>

-## Tensorized neural networks for signal processing
+## Tensorized Neural Networks in Array Signal Processing
 <div class='paper-box'><div class='paper-box-image'><div><img src='images/TNN.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">

-- Design tensorized neural networks to efficiently learn inherent features from multi-dimensional array signals, leading to *<font color=blue>robust performance in non-ideal situations</font>* such as low signal-to-noise (SNR) ratio and limited snapshots
+- Design tensorized neural networks to efficiently learn inherent features from multi-dimensional array signals, leading to *<font color=blue>robust performance in non-ideal situations</font>* such as low signal-to-noise (SNR) ratio and limited number of snapshots
-- Highly compress the parameters in tensorized neural layers, and *<font color=blue>accelerate the training speed</font>* of the tensorized neural network
+- Compress the parameters in tensorized neural layers, and *<font color=blue>accelerate the training speed</font>* of the tensorized neural network

 This work was presented at IEEE ICASSP 2023, and recognized as the Top 3% paper.
-The extended work is published on IEEE TSP.
+The extended work is published on IEEE SPL and IEEE TSP.